 What situations is this tool used in?

-Crowdsourcing is the practice of obtaining services, ideas, functions, or contacts from a large and undefined network of people.
+Crowdmapping is a type of Crowdsourcing , which is the practice of obtaining services, ideas, functions, or contacts from a large and undefined network of people.

 Ushahidi, Inc is an organisation that uses the concept of crowdsourcing for social activism and public accountability and what has been termed “activist mapping”, combining social activism, citizen journalism and geospatial data (data relative to a particular location).

 This process can occur online and offline, but it tends to involve predominantly online communities for monitoring and gathering evidence (e.g. elections, crisis situations, etc.).